Western Virginia

 Explore available positions across multiple specialties and regions.
 We believe in offering opportunities for everyone, and our job search tool makes it easy for you to filter through opportunities by location, position, and more.

-The Patient Services Coordinator - Float role at CORA requires a High School diploma or GED and involves providing essential administrative support and exceptional customer service across multiple clinic locations.
-Key qualifications include previous customer service experience, proficiency in Microsoft Office, and strong communication skills, along with a competitive benefits package featuring medical, dental, and vision insurance, paid time off, and career advancement opportunities.
+The Patient Services Coordinator at CORA requires a high school diploma or GED and provides vital support through exceptional customer service and administrative tasks in a dynamic therapy office.
+Key qualifications include previous customer service experience and proficiency in Microsoft Office, complemented by a competitive benefits package featuring medical, dental, and vision insurance, generous PTO, and career growth opportunities.

 Please click below to clear your search and try again.